 AC's primary exposure to interest rate changes in its net investment assets relates primarily to capital deployed in fixed income products, which include bonds and debentures, private debt and mortgages, as well as a variety of indirectly managed interest-bearing investments in private portfolios and interest rate swaps.
-Investments with fixed rates of interest will decrease in market value while liabilities with fixed rates of interest rates rates rise, and vice versa.
+Investments with fixed rates of interest will decrease in market value while liabilities with fixed rates of interest will increase in market value as interest rates rise, and vice versa.